TAIsRich/chuwa0116/ShortQuestions/hw7.md

 ##7.Create a Project, name it with mongo-blog, write a POST API for mongo-blog, change database to MongoDB;
 ####Answer:
+   the code is in the mongo-blog

 ##8.In your redbook application, write the code for RUD APIs
 ####Answer:
+   the code is in the redbook.